fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 > CA represents Contract Account
 > A represents EA and CA

-Most of the current Token standards are difficult to complete many continuous steps in one Ethereum transaction, or the transaction must be triggered after the `approve` is done, and may even be attacked by the smart contracts, by deliberately consuming the `allowance` other than the original intention.
+Most of the current Token standards are difficult to complete multiple continuous processes in one Ethereum transaction, or the transaction must be triggered after the `approve` is done, and may even be attacked by the smart contracts, by deliberately consuming the `allowance` other than the original intention.

-從上述即可看得出，代幣一開始就比以太幣 (Ether) 還要不方便使用，代幣是靠智能合約驅動出來的，智能合約的執行本身必須依循以太坊交易執行流程，也就是傳送以太坊交易的對象是代幣智能合約而非接收者，導致代幣數字 `transfer` 流程的直覺理解與實際技術上的實作方式是不同的。
+From the diagram above, we can see the Tokens are less direct and dynamic than Ether.
+Since Tokens are driven by the smart contracts, Tokens must follow the execution process of the Ethereum transaction, which means the recipient address of a Token transfer transaction is the Token smart contract rather than the `to` in `transfer`.
+The process and implementation of the Token `transfer` is not intuitive as Ether's transfer.

-也因為代幣的帳本 (Ledger) 就在代幣的智能合約中，帳本裡數字的變化操作就也要被包在代幣智能合約裡，或者是驗證外部智能合約的邏輯使帳本的數字能被調動，但前者會讓代幣開發緩慢，而後者會讓執行成本升高與安全性風險增高。
+And because the Token ledger is inside of the Token smart contract, any mutation to the ledger (the balance and the allowance) or the logics must be designed and wrapped in the Token smart contract.
+Otherwise, the Token smart contract has to authorize or apporve external smart contracts to extend the logic related to the ledger.
+But the former slows down the development cycle, the latter increases the execution costs and the security risks.

-FundersToken 在提供模組化智能合約與代幣化服務時，在開發過程中體驗到相當多的代幣不方便的環境。我們的流程目標為:
+We had experienced the inconvenience during the smart contract module development and providing the modularisation services.
+Our goal is to make the Token payment flow like below:

 ```
 (EA) --[transfer and call]-> (CA 1)